Today's Dylan Dreyer Gives Birth to Baby Boy

 Congratulations to Dylan Dreyer!

-The Today co-anchor and meteorologist and husband Brian Fichera welcomed a baby boy named Oliver George Fichera on January 2, People confirms.
+The Today co-anchor and meteorologist and husband Brian Fichera welcomed a baby boy named Oliver George Fichera on Thursday morning, the Today show announced.
+Raved the proud dad, "Dyl and Ollie are doing fantastic."

 The couple's bundle of joy joins their son, Calvin Fichera, 3, in the family.
 This arrival news comes shortly after Dreyer's Today co-hosts threw her an on-air baby "sprinkle" shower to celebrate.
 "I feel like I'm in the final stretch," Dreyer told her co-hosts during the December celebration, sharing that her due date was Jan.
 8.

 Dreyer was then surprised by "special guests" at the on-air shower: her husband and son!
 She then teared up as videos from family members played, wishing her well on her last weeks of pregnancy.